anoopsarkar/compilers-class/hw0.md

 For this course, we use [an automated homework submission system](http://sfu-yacc.appspot.com)[^1] built on [Google App Engine](https://appengine.google.com).
-One component of this system is the [leaderboard](leaderboard.html), which introduces a competitive element into the assignments with realtime display of group submissions according to their scores on assignment metrics.
+One component of this system is the [leaderboard](leaderboard.html) which allows you to check on your progress.
+It is not intended to be a competition.

 [^1]: In this case, `yacc` stands for Yet Another Compilers Course.